cvc5/cvc5/docs/api/java/quickstart.rst

      :language: java
      :lines: 42

-In the following, we will define constraints of reals and integers.
+In the following, we will define real and integer constraints.
 For this, we first query the solver for the corresponding sorts.

 .. literalinclude:: ../../../examples/api/java/QuickStart.java